Page 6 - MariCare

 resting statuses and residents

-laying still in bed for too long
+lying still in bed for too long

-Resident is moving in the bed
+Resident is moving in bed

-Resident is resting in the bed
+Resident is resting in bed

-in the UI)
+values in the UI)

 Patented / Patent pending